KANGPUNGYUN/HaruDiary/README.md

 #### Diary WEB service platform developed by Next.js and TypeScript

-I hope everyone can write a diary and cheer for others' days through this platform. Also, I want to develop my WEB Site from start to finish by myself.
+I hope everyone can write a diary and cheer for others' days through this platform.
+Also, I want to develop my WEB Site from start to finish by myself.
 And I did it.
 Enjoy it!

 ## Stacks